 Earlier in the Day:

-It was a quiet start to the day on the economic calendar on Friday.
-The Japanese Yen was in action early on.
+It’s was a busier start to the day on the economic calendar this morning.
+The Japanese Yen and Aussie Dollar were in action early this morning.
+Later this morning, trade data from China will also be of influence.

 For the Japanese Yen